crobox/crobox-sdk-android/README.md

 )
 ```

-For retrieving promotions for a single or more products, use the specific PlaceholderId that is configured with specific page types and linked to campaigns via Crobox Admin App.
+For retrieving promotions for zero, one or more products, use the specific PlaceholderId that is configured with specific page types and linked to campaigns via Crobox Admin App.

 ```kotlin